La Foa

 Although the provincial seat of the South Province is in Nouméa, La Foa was made the chief town of the administrative subdivision of the South in order to counterbalance the overwhelming weight of Nouméa in New Caledonia.
 Both entities share an almost identical territory, but their status and role is quite different: the South Province, with its provincial assembly in Nouméa, is a full political division, whereas the administrative subdivision of the South is only an administrative division of the French central state, akin to an arrondissement of Metropolitan France, with a Deputy Commissioner of the Republic (commissaire délégué de la République), akin to a subprefect of metropolitan France, in residence in La Foa.

 Geography

 Climate

-La Foa has a tropical monsoon climate (Köppen climate classification Am).
+La Foa has a tropical savanna climate (Köppen climate classification Aw).
 The average annual temperature in La Foa is 22.7 C. The average annual rainfall is 1128.4 mm with February as the wettest month.
 The temperatures are highest on average in February, at around 26.5 C, and lowest in July, at around 18.9 C. The highest temperature ever recorded in La Foa was 38.0 C on 12 December 1952; the coldest temperature ever recorded was 4.2 C on 29 July 1968.